KelvinPompey-40718390/sem-project-group6/use-cases/use-case-27.md

 ### Preconditions

-We have a list of the regions and the capital cities’ populations
+We have data containing the list of continents and their populations

 ### Success End Condition